-Description: Students acquire the knowledge and skills necessary for achieving and maintaining reproductive health.
+Level: Advanced Prerequisite: HSS1010: Health Services Foundations Description: Students acquire the knowledge and skills necessary for achieving and maintaining reproductive health.
 Students study basic genetic principles related to reproduction as well as pathologies related to the reproductive system.
 Students examine the benefits and challenges associated with parenthood and factors to assess readiness for parenting.
 Students gain an appreciation for practising a healthy lifestyle as it pertains to the individual, family, peers and community.

-Parameters: This course requires notification under Section 11.1 of the Alberta Human for board requirements.

-Rights Act.
-Refer to Alberta Education's Guide to Education: ECS to Grade 12

-Supporting Course: HCS3060: Pregnancy, Birth & Infant Care

-The student will: Outcomes:
+Parameters: This course requires notification under Section 11.1 of the Alberta Human Rights Act.
+Refer to Alberta Education's Guide to Education: ECS to Grade 12 for board requirements.
+Supporting Course: HCS3060: Pregnancy, Birth & Infant Care Outcomes: The student will: